 In seeing how much of an impact one youtuber made on people’s environmental opinions, imagine if an organization like Greenpeace targeted the top influencers in every country around the world.
 Not only would Greenpeace’s message about sea ice reach a broader audience, these needs are reinforced by the very people who are involved in so many people’s lives.

-Conclusion –
+Recommendations –

 I strongly urge Greenpeace to reach out to celebrities, politicians, and further advertise the dire need for change.
 If global sea ice melt doesn’t reach a larger audience soon, there won’t be people to influence in the next generation at all.
 Climate change affects people more than can be observed at face value, we just need to show them how important these topics really are.